ansys/pydyna/doc/source/getting-started/SERVER_PRE_README.rst

            solution = DynaSolution(hostname)
            ......

 #.
-The function of DynaSolution() will start the pre server automatically.
+The function of DynaSolution() can start the Pre server automatically.